Ben's Toolbox for Logic Pro

 Good first stream deck pages

-Window: Bouncer, Motion, Plugins & Patches, Bus FX, scripts, shortcuts.
+• Window: Bouncer Tool, Motion, Plugins & Patches, Bus FX, scripts, shortcuts.

 iPad Remote

 Ben's Toolbox Remote is the touch interface for iPad.
 It connects to the Mac app over the local network.
-The Mac app provides tool catalog, window list, texts, images, presets, articulation status and Bouncer data.
+The Mac app provides tool catalog, window list, text, images, presets, articulation status, Bouncer Tool data and UAD console mixer status.

-USP: The iPad is not just a second screen with buttons.
-It's a customizable Logic control surface with a dynamic tool catalog, auto-labels, custom images, pages, sections and live feedback for articulations.
+Concept: The iPad is not just a second screen with buttons.
+It's a customizable Logic control surface with a dynamic tool catalog, auto-labels, custom images, pages, sections, UAD mixer and live feedback for articulations.

 Tool catalog

 The catalog contains Bounce, plugins, performances, mixing, audio, MIDI, articulations and utilities.
 Many tools have parameters, search lists or status feedback.
-The Grid/Visual Helper toggle is also available in the catalog.
+The Grid/Visual Helper toggle is also available in the catalog and shows the reported active status of the Visual Helper on the iPad.

 Section Presets